What you will study

 The module is divided into the following six equal parts:

 This part comprises a series of study topics each of which is about eight hours long.
-These topics explore either an interesting event in earth history or introduce techniques for measuring geological time.
-The topics include: the geological evidence for ‘Noah’s flood’, radiometric dating, global warming, geological time, the diversification of animals during the Cambrian, fossils, mineral deposits and the debate on the cause of the death of the dinosaurs.
+These topics explore either an interesting event in Earth history or introduce techniques for measuring geological time.
+The topics include: the geological evidence for ‘Noah’s flood’, radiometric dating, global warming, geological time, the diversification of animals during the Cambrian, mineral deposits and the debate on the cause of the death of the dinosaurs.

 We will teach you how science is communicated to the media and give you the opportunity to practice this skill using topics that particularly interest you.
-This part of the module also includes an introduction to the short independent project that you will undertake in weeks 26-28 so that you can plan ahead.
+This part of the module also includes an introduction to the short independent project that you will undertake in weeks 26-28 so that you can start to plan ahead.

 Mountains fashion the most spectacular regions of our planet, harbour the evidence of colliding continents, drive climate change, and provide a unique environment for cultural and linguistic diversity.
 The material examines the forces that cause mountain building and explores the consequences of large mountain belts such as the Himalayas for regional climate change, and the prediction of hazards including earthquakes, landslides, flooding and glacial outbursts.
 We will teach you how to read and analyse primary scientific literature, including scientific papers as well as giving you practice in using the Open Science Laboratory virtual microscope and digital kit.